axondeepseg/axondeepseg/docs_source/source/documentation.rst

 to the resolution of the image, that is the **size of a pixel in micrometer**.

 ..
 NOTE ::
-   You can also specify the size of a pixel as an argument to our software.
+   You can also specify the pixel size as an argument to our software (see next section).